Letting Go vs Holding On

-Recently I spent time with my eldest daughter, her husband, and in-laws.
+Recently I spent time with my eldest daughter, her husband, and her in-laws.
 We had a wonderful time at the beach.
 When I think of her, I feel a mixture of love, joy, gratitude, and also a little sadness because she has given her heart to her husband - as it should be.
 She has grown up and created her life the way she wants and has expanded her circle of loving and supportive friends.

 I knew I had to let go of each of my children and let them discover themselves and why they were here.
 As any parent knows, it is a difficult process that began when they were in their teens.
-I had dreams for them and even though I believed I knew what was best for them, I had to let them make try the things that they felt called to do and also make their own mistakes.
+I had dreams for them and even though I believed I knew what was best for them, I had to let them try the things that they felt called to do and also make their own mistakes.
 I also knew that once I gave them roots, I had to support them to find who they uniquely were, separate from my husband and myself, and do what they were called to do.
 I prayed a lot that they would be safe and when I say I had to let go, I mean I didn’t push them, or hover but allowed them the space to find themselves.

-Saying goodbye to my daughter when we had to head home, always puts a deeper crack in my heart because that bond is always there, that mother love.
+Saying goodbye to my daughter when we had to head home, always puts a deeper crack in my heart because that bond is always there, that mother's love.

 My daughter is caring, thoughtful, funny, and creative.
 As we hugged before I left on the train, I cover my sadness well, I would never put pressure or a guilt trip on her.
 I let her go to flourish and bring to others the joy she brings to me.

 And so I’ve discovered that life to be lived fully is a continuous letting go.
 Perhaps it’s letting go of one dream for another.
 Letting go of the physical activities you could once do and can’t now.
 Letting go of expectations of relationships you thought would work out but didn’t.
 Letting go of business or career dreams that weren’t meant to be or that you have to move on from.